couchbase-examples/couchbase-tutorials/tutorial/markdown/java/spring-boot.md

 ## Let's Review the Code

-To begin clone the repo and open it up in the IDE of your choice to learn about how to create, read, update and delete documents in your Couchbase Server.
+To begin open the repository in an IDE of your choice to learn about how to create, read, update and delete documents in your Couchbase Server.

-### Integration Tests

-`AirlineIntegrationTest.java`
-This class contains integration tests for the application.
-It tests various functionalities like getting, creating, updating, and deleting airlines, as well as listing airlines by country and destination airport.

-### Repository

-`AirlineRepositoryImpl.java`
-This class implements the AirlineRepository interface.
-It interacts with the Couchbase database to perform CRUD operations on airline documents.
-It uses the Couchbase Java SDK to execute queries and operations.

 ### Model